 7. Use Keywords in Headings (H1s, H2s, H3s, etc)

-We mentioned this briefly above, but headings are a formatting tool that most text editors offer to allow you to help break up your text.
-From a purely visual standpoint, they are a must-have.
 Huge chunks of paragraph content with no end in sight are intimidating and often skipped completely.
 Using headings to break up content allows you to visually move the reader along to the most important points, or the ones they are most interested in.

 From an SEO standpoint, headings might be even more important.
-The HTML tags used to identify H1s, H2s, H3s, etc are also ranking signals for Google to know what’s most important in the content.
+The HTML tags used to identify H1s, H2s, H3s, etc are also ranking signals for Google to know what's most important in the content.
 Adding keywords to headings in content may be the single best way to try and rank for multiple keywords.
-The more content you have, the more headings you have.
-Depending on the intent of the keyword phrase longer content may rank better than shorter content, or vice versa.

-When a keyword is used in headings, it brings more emphasis to the meaning and importance of the keywords.
+When a keyword is used in headings, it brings more emphasis to the meaning and importance of the keyword.
 This helps the search engines to know how relevant those keywords are to your content.
-Here’s an example of where to find heading formats in a text editor:
+Here's an example of where to find heading formats in a text editor:

 How to Add Keywords to Heading 1s (H1s)

-Heading 1s, or H1s, are typically reserved just for the main title of the article.
-If you use multiple H1s in your content, you’re basically asking Google to get confused.
+We covered this above, but Heading 1s, or H1s, are typically reserved just for the main title of the article.
+If you use multiple H1s in your content, you're basically asking Google to get confused.
 Instead, just stick to a single H1 as your article title with your primary keyword included.

 How to Use Keywords in Heading 2s (H2s)

 Heading 2s, or H2s, are where you can do the bulk of inserting important keywords.
-H2s are the headings that break up the main sections of your content and usually come into play every couple hundred words.
-For a 1000 word article, you can plan on around 3-5 of these H2s. this is where you’d want to include the primary keyword again in one of them and reserve the rest for secondary keywords you are targeting.
+H2s are the headings that break up the main sections of your content and usually come into play every couple of hundred words.

 How to Insert Keywords to Heading 3s (H3s)

 Heading 3s, or H3s, are used to help break up and list individual points in the main sections.
 You might find H3s in the form of numbered lists or clarifying sections to an H2 heading.
-This is another good place for an instance of the primary, but probably a better spot for secondary keywords and any additional keywords you have.

 8. Use Keywords in Anchor Text Links (Although Not the Ones You'd Think)